 “Google Meet’s Performance is the dependent variable thus its characteristics is dependent in the independent variable, and thus we will test both independent variables while observing Google Meet’s performance and usability, moreover Google Meet’s performance is directly proportional to its independent variable”

+H0: No there’s no any correlation between Google Meet’s performance and changes in both Transfer Speed and Latency.

-Null Hypothesis (H0): There’s no correlation between Google Meet’s performance and Δ in both transfer speed and latency.
+H1: There’s a correlation between Google Meet’s performance and the changes in both transfer speed and latency

+H2: There’s a correlation between Google Meet’s performance but only on transfer speed and it is not affected by Δ latency.

+H3: There’s a correlation between Google Meet’s performance but only on Latency and it is not affected by Δ Transfer Speed.